 - Set up extra camera to capture b-roll of preparation and launch

-- Have all parities who plan to handle balloon, put on gloves
+- Have all parties who plan to handle balloon put on gloves

 - Inflate weather balloon